fluxitek/builder-site/pages/index.md

 * installer if you are on Windows,
 * database with your custom structure

-Simple on the outside, robust on the inside.
+Simple on the outside, robust on the inside, Builder was originally built for industrial materials testing.

 The framework explicitly encourages you to allow the user focus on their task.